JohnPBarrett/news_site_api/README.md

 To create the default databases run the following script:

     npm run setup-dbs

+This will create the databases in the ./db/setup.sql file

 ## Run the app

 You need to create a `.env.development` file in the root directory of project.

 You then need to have the following line within the file: **PGDATABASE=<database_name_here>**.
-Then you just need to run the following command:
+Afterwards, run the following command:

     npm run dev

 This will populate the database and run the app.
 By default, this app runs on port 9090 but can be changed in `listen.js`

-If however you only want to populate the databases without running the app then use the following command:
+If, however, you only want to populate the databases without running the app then use the following command:

     npm run seed